 Since Emma lost the guidebook she now has the task of copying info from the maps in the e-book copies of the guidebook onto our printed maps.
 As we left the hotel 3 times I said to her was she sure where she had put the location of the hotel because if it was wrong we would be walking in completely the wrong direction and in 35C heat.
 She was adamant she had carefully taken the location from google maps, but sure enough 10 minutes later when the streets weren’t aligning with the map we worked out we were going the wrong way.

 Dushanbe and parts of the Pamirs were late 30’s/early 40’s degree C but Shymkent felt much hotter and more stifling as it nudged 35C.
 It wasn’t particularly enjoyable and we began to wonder if we could handle our intended day trip the next day given it would take us 2.5 hrs each way on a bus.
 We put those thoughts to one side.

 We found the central bazaar and weaved our way through the stalls and chaos that spilled out from it.
-We’ve seen enough bazaars and don’t need anything so didn’t bother to go inside and instead kept weaving our way to the first place we had marked on our map, which was a nice park with a fountain, some sculptures and a statue.
+We’ve seen enough bazaars and don’t need anything so didn’t bother to go inside and subject ourselves to no doubt great stifling heat, and instead kept weaving our way to the first place we had marked on our map – a nice park with a fountain, some sculptures and a statue.
 Shymkent doesn’t really have any ‘sights’ as such and we knew it was rougher and scruffier than Almaty and Astana.

 Afterwards we decided to head back to our digs to freshen up.
 It’s easy to find where we’re staying, Shymkent might be Kazakhstan’s third largest city but there is a cow that lives in front of the house next door in a pen on the sidewalk.